F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

   - This template now supports associating Azure Public IP Address resources with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
 See [Traffic Group Configuration](#traffic-group-configuration) for instructions.
   - Persistence and connection mirroring are now supported in this template.
 It also supports mirroring of APM sessions.
   - The BIG-IP VE failover log can be found at **/var/tmp/azureFailover.log**.
+  - This template creates separate Azure storage accounts for each BIG-IP device that is a part of this deployment.

 ## Security